 Agile Methodologies are the latest in software development but what advantages and disadvantages do they present from a client and provider perspective?
-Software development is a complicated process from both perspectives and it is important to understand the pros and cons, common problems, and when to use Agile Methodologies.
+Software development is a complicated process from both perspectives and it is important to understand the pros and cons, common problems, and when to use an agile methodology.

 Software development is something all types of companies around the world are having to adopt.
 How they go about purchasing custom software development services is key to their success.
 When purchasing custom software products, companies basically have two choices: